Descanonge/fronts-toolbox/docs/algorithms/canny.rst

    The hysteresis can have non-local effects (a weak edge is affected by a strong edge at the other end of the image if they are connected).
-It cannot be applied to a Dask array that is chunked along one of the dimension.
+It cannot be applied to a Dask array that is chunked along one of the core dimension.
    Rechunk beforehand, for instance if using Xarray::

      input_field = input_field.chunk(lon=-1, lat=-1)